leap-stc/LEAP_template_feedstock/README.md

 >[!WARNING]
 >To proceed with this step you will need to have certain repository secrets set up.
 For security reasons this should be done by a memeber of the [LEAP Data and Computation Team](https://leap-stc.github.io/support.html#data-and-computation-team).
 Please open an issue on this repository and tag `@leap-stc/data-and-compute` to get assistance.

-To deploy a recipe to Google Dataflow you have to trigger the "Deploy Recipes to Google Dataflow" with a single `recipe_id` as input.
+- To deploy a recipe to Google Dataflow you have to trigger the "Deploy Recipes to Google Dataflow" with a single `recipe_id` as input.

+- Once your recipe is run from a github workflow we assume that it is deployed to Google Dataflow and activate the final [copy stage](https://github.com/leap-stc/LEAP_template_feedstock/blob/55ee23ce0bc90f764d18bc34c58adccb5b38fc89/feedstock/recipe.py#L63).
+This happens automatically, but you have to make sure to edit the `'feedstock/catalog.yaml'` `url` entries for each `recipe_id`.
+This location will be the 'final' location of the data, and this is what gets passed to the the catalog in the next step!

+>[!NOTE]
+>By default the `'prune'` option is set to true.
+To build the final dataset you need to change that value [here](https://github.com/leap-stc/LEAP_template_feedstock/blob/55ee23ce0bc90f764d18bc34c58adccb5b38fc89/configs/config_dataflow.py#L7). **Particularly for large datasets make sure that you have finalized the entries in `'feedstock/catalog.yaml'`**, since the full build of the dataset can be slow and expensive - you want to avoid doing that again 😁

 ### Add your dataset to the LEAP-Pangeo Catalog
 Now that your awesome dataset is available as an ARCO zarr store, you should make sure that everyone else at LEAP can check this dataset out easily.

-TBW: Instructions how to edit `feedstock/catalog.yaml`